3 Reasons Why Apps Fail 1

 Admittedly this is a part of the App Marketing process.
 However, I like to segregate the two and focus on them separately.
 Here’s why:

 Monetization in itself is a huge subject and deserves a lot of attention.
-You see, there are various ways to monetize an app, and not all of them work for every app.
+There are various ways to monetize an app, and not all of them work for every app.

-For example, imagine launching a social media app and charging users a subscription fee to use it.
+For example, imagine launching a social media app and charging users a subscription fee.
 From memory, Facebook hinted at doing this at one point and nearly lost a quarter of its user base.

 Being smart with this also means you can make more money from doing less.
 For example, many app developers don’t use in-app purchases.
-My question is: What app developer in his/her right mind would ignore using in-app purchases?
+My question is: What app developers in their right mind would ignore using in-app purchases?

 What’s the big deal?
-Well, stats show that in-app purchases create on average 40% of an app overall revenue.
-So, let me ask you this: As an app developer, would you want to miss out on that?
+Well, stats show that in-app purchases create, on average, 40% of an app’s overall revenue.
+So, let me ask you: as an app developer, would you want to miss out on that?

-What you need to be careful of is ‘inappropriate use of in-app purchases.’
-For example, certain apps push the in-app purchases option too hard and lose their users’ engagement.
+You need to be careful of ‘inappropriate use of in-app purchases.’
+For example, certain apps push the in-app purchases option too hard and lose user engagement.

-Before deciding the best way to monetize your app, I would suggest that you have a serious consult with an app expert and download some apps to see what the competition is doing.
+Before deciding the best way to monetize your app, I suggest you consult with an app expert and download some apps to see what the competition is doing.

 Marketing